List of Marvel Comics characters: M: Milan

 Francisco Milan is a character appearing in American comic books published by Marvel Comics.
 The character was depicted as a member of the Acolytes and he first appeared in The Uncanny X-Men #300.

-Milan is a member of the Acolytes, a super-powered team of terrorists that claim to follow the teachings of the villainous Magneto.
+Milan is a member of the Acolytes, a super-powered team of terrorists who claim to follow the teachings of Magneto.
 Milan is one of the Acolytes who helped kidnap geneticist Moira MacTaggert.
 The group keep her in their current headquarters in a facility in France.
 Milan uses his powers to record various memories off Moira into the Acolyte computer systems.
 Moira is soon rescued by the heroic X-Men.
-With the other Acolytes, Milan leaves Fabian Cortez thanks to Exodus, and rejoin Magneto; they appear at Illyana's funeral, where they recruit Colossus.
-The X-Men attack Avalon, and Milan assists the Acolytes in defending it.
+With the other Acolytes, Milan leaves Fabian Cortez thanks to Exodus, and rejoin Magneto; they appear at Illyana Rasputin's funeral, where they recruit Colossus.

-Milan is with a group of Acolytes searching for Omega Red in London, when Milan discovers evidence of his feeding, and Omega Red attacked Katu; Amelia Voght saves Katu and offers Omega Red a way to be freed from his constant need to feed on people.
-After Cable battles Omega Red, the Acolytes offer Cable a truce and help in defeating their mutual enemy.
-Omega Red attacks the Tyuratum Space Center, thinking they have the cure for his virus, and Cable and the Acolytes arrive a few hours later.
-Milan finds the center's director and reads his memories, learning that Omega Red found what he wanted, and the Acolytes tell Cable that Omega Red will need to go into space to administer the cure.
-They travel to Magneto's old Arctic base to teleport to Avalon, but Cable finds that Omega Red has already been captured at the base by the Acolytes, who reveal the trap they have laid for Cable as well.
-Cable escapes by ordering the lights to turn off; Milan and Joanna Cargill search for him, but Cable captures Milan.
-Cable is able to stop the Acolytes from using Omega Red in their plan to release his virus as a shield to keep humans from getting to Avalon.
-Milan is later present at the trial of Neophyte.
-He talks about the recruitment of the young man in question.
-He and several other Acolytes had talked to the man through an abandoned church door for two days.
-This attempt works.
-Ultimately, because of the trial, Colossus is forced out of the Acolytes.